SudeshS97/SpiderBlog/README.md

 # SpiderBlog
 A Spider-Man blog website built primarily with Bootstrap for studying purposes.
+With animations for the navigation bar links.

 ![](Screenshots/s1.png)